On February 14th we celebrate Valentine’s Day – also here in Japan!

 1. What is given on Valentine’s Day in Japan?

 Valentine’s Day in Japan is a big commercialized event.

-Around the beginning of February, basically as soon as “Setsubun (Bean Throwing Day)” is over, you’ll see TONS of chocolates in boxes EVERYWHERE!
+Around the beginning of February, basically as soon as “Bean Throwing Day” is over, you’ll see tons of chocolates in boxes everywhere!

 There are a lot of brand names, there’s gold leave decoration and more.

 It’s up to you what you buy, but it also depends on whom you’re giving it to (see next point).